CS222-UIUC/fa25-team011/README.md

 - **Caroline Feng — Frontend:** Drives UI/UX for the home experience, wiring the App Router layout with responsive styling and user-friendly flows for upload and chat surfaces.
 - **Vittoria Gallina — Frontend:** Focuses on reusable visual components, such as the chat panel, recommended song cards, and stateful interactions that present AI outputs clearly.
 - **Taniya Agarwal — Backend:** Spotify auth/session flow and data analysis routes that combine OpenAI prompts with user listening history.

+## Technical Architecture
+- **User input pipeline** – The upload form accepts drag-and-dropped images, creates previews, and falls back gracefully when HEIC conversion is unsupported.
+The file is sent to `/api/extract-tags` for processing via client helpers.
+- **Spotify session + data ingestion** – Users authenticate with Spotify through NextAuth; authorized requests to `/api/spotify/recently-played` and `/api/spotify/top-artists` proxy the Spotify Web API using the stored access token and return normalized track/artist data for downstream prompts.
+- **LLM orchestration** – The `/api/spotify/analyze` route combines extracted image features and Spotify listening history, crafts a structured prompt, and calls OpenAI to generate music recommendations aligned to the photo’s mood.
+- **Presentation layer** – The chat panel renders the generated suggestions, album art, and optional preview audio clips, while retaining the latest recommendation payload for the conversation view.

 ## Features
 - **Image uploads with HEIC support** – Drag-and-drop or select images (including Safari HEIC files) with automatic preview generation and conversion when possible.\